darkfeline/dantalian/doc/definitions.rst

       A special type of link, which contains a string instead of pointing to a file.
 The string is used as a pathname.

 A pathname consists of filenames separated with forward slashes.
-A filename refers to a link in a directory.
+In a directory, a filename may map to a link.
 A link points to a file.
 A file has at least one link pointing to it.
 A directory is a special file which can only have one link pointing to it and maps filenames to links.

 Dantalian-specific
 ------------------